dora-metrics/pelorus/docs/Configuration.md

 ![jira_issue](img/jira_issue.png)

-## Configuring the Commit Time Exporter
-The Commit Time Exporter finds relevant builds in OpenShift and associates a commit from the build's source code repository with a container image built from that commit.
-It captures a timestamp for the commit and the resulting image hash so the Deploy Time Exporter can associate that image with a production deployment.

-> **Important:** All builds associated with a particular application must be labelled with the same `app.kubernetes.io/name=&lt;app_name>` label.

-> **Note:** Currently Pelorus supports GitHub and GitLab (BitBucket coming soon).
-Open an issue or a pull request to add support for additional Git providers.

-#### Annotated Binary (local) source build support
+## Annotated binary (local) source build support

-The Commit Time Exporter may be used in conjunction with builds where values required to gather commit time from the source repository are missing.
-In this case, each build is required to be annotated with two values allowing the Commit Time Exporter to calculate metrics from the build.
+The Commit Time Exporter may be used in conjunction with builds **where values required to gather commit time from the source repository are missing**.
+In these cases each build is required to be annotated with two values allowing the Commit Time Exporter to calculate metrics from the build.

 Annotate the build with the following commands:
 ```shell